ndeloof/RPiDockerKillerScore/DockerPi/README.md

 ## run without Docker

 What if we just run N http processes without docker overhead?
 The idea here is to estimate the max number of web servers a RPi can host, and compare with results we have running them inside docker, so we better understand the actual docker overhead.
+We can run 2300 of them.

 ## tmpfs